Current position December 2021

 Where you can find information about the planning application

-When the planning application has been submitted, all the documents will be available on our website.
+All of the documents are publicly available on the planning register on the council website.
+The application number is BH2021/04167.
 The planning process is public and transparent, so all the information taken into account in deciding the application will be online for the public to view.

 Consulting the local community